 This article is not for everyone and I am sure many will disagree with my statement.
 Not everyone is cut out to pursue additional degrees after the Master of Divinity (MDiv) degree but we all need to think beyond the confines of theological education.
 My question to you is, what skills do you have other than being a pastor to provide for your family?
 If one is considering pursuing a Doctor of Ministry (DMin) degree, what is your true motivation?
 Is it the “applause of men” so you can be called “Doctor?”

-Honored to have earned my Master of Business Administration (MBA) from Kennesaw State University in May 2016.
-Learned a tremendous amount and have studied under some of the sharpest business minds in the state.
-I have earned my MDiv with Biblical Languages from Southwestern Baptist Theological Seminary (SWBTS) in 2001 and have completed 13 hours toward my DMin at Beeson Divinity School.
+I am honored to have earned my Master of Business Administration (MBA) from Kennesaw State University in May 2016.
+I learned a tremendous amount and have studied under some of the sharpest business minds in the state.
+In 2001, I earned my MDiv with Biblical Languages from Southwestern Baptist Theological Seminary (SWBTS) in 2001 and have completed 13 hours toward my DMin at Beeson Divinity School.
 Since 2001, I have pastored a total of 3 churches.

 I loved my MDiv (94 hours) theological training at SWBTS.
 The MDiv is a 94 hour comprehensive degree focused on all functional areas of running a non-profit or church: preaching, leadership, administration, finance, conflict resolution, languages, and teaching.